 An applicant is eligible to apply as a member of this category if he or she (a) requires a permit to study in Canada (not as a Canadian citizen or permanent resident), (b) will have, before July 31 of the entering year, an undergraduate (Bachelor's) degree for admission as per the Degree requirements, (c) has written an MCAT in the last 5 years with results available before the submission deadline (see 'Key dates' below) if the university degree was completed outside of Canada and, (d) adheres to all other general and educational requirements.

 International applicants selected for admission must have a student authorization by the date of registration.
 Instructions to apply for a student authorization are available with the offer of admission.
 Applicants for this authorization must be able to prove to the Canadian Department of Immigration that they have adequate funds to complete the entire undergraduate medical program.

 A medical degree does not necessarily confer the right to practice.
-It is the personal responsibility of the international (non-US) students to ensure that all the licensing requirements of the country in which they intend to practise medicine are fulfilled.
-International students must submit, along with the application, a letter or official statement issued by the responsible authorities in their country indicating that its recognition of the medical degree awarded by the Faculty of Medicine at McGill University and that this degree will enable the holder of the degree to practice medicine in their country.
+It is the personal responsibility of the international (non-US) students to ensure that all the licensing requirements of the country in which they intend to practice medicine are fulfilled.
+International students are encouraged to enquire with the responsible authorities in their country whether or not a medical degree awarded by the Faculty of Medicine at McGill University will enable the holder of the degree to practice medicine in their country.
 Please contact the Admissions Office for more details.